U.S. Relations With South Africa

 South Africa's Membership in International Organizations

-South Africa's principal foreign policy objectives are to promote the economic, political, and cultural regeneration of Africa; to promote the peaceful resolution of conflict in Africa; and to use multilateral bodies to ensure that developing countries' voices are heard on international issues.
+South Africa's principal foreign policy objectives are to promote regional economic integration in Africa; to promote the peaceful resolution of conflict in Africa; and to use multilateral bodies to ensure that developing countries' voices are heard on international issues.
 South Africa and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, G-20, and World Trade Organization.
-South Africa also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.
+South Africa will serve as a non-permanent member of the UN Security Council from January 1, 2019, until December 31, 2020.
+South Africa is a member of BRICS and, as chair in 2018, hosted the BRICS summit that year in Johannesburg.
+It also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.

 More information about South Africa is available from the Department of State and other sources, some of which are listed here: